usdot-jpo-ode/jpo-ode/README.md

 - Copy jpo-ode/ppm.properties to ${DOCKER_SHARED_VOLUME}/config.properties.
 Open the newly copied `config.properties` file in a text editor and update the `metadata.broker.list=your.docker.host.ip:9092` line with your system's DOCKER_HOST_IP in place of the dummy `your.docker.host.ip` string.
 - Copy jpo-ode/adm.properties to ${DOCKER_SHARED_VOLUME}/adm.properties
 - Copy jpo-ode/aem.properties to ${DOCKER_SHARED_VOLUME}/aem.properties
-- Specifying the variable: ${DOCKER_SHARED_VOLUME_WINDOWS} to "C:" may be required for certain Windows users.

 Navigate to the root directory of the jpo-ode project and run the following command: